For administrators who manage Chrome browser for a business or school.

 To view information on troubleshooting crashes, see Chrome browser debug logs and Troubleshoot Chrome crashes.

-If needed, file a support bug on crbug.com.
-Only file a bug if you can provide more information about the crash.
+If needed, report an issue with Chromium.
+Only report an issue if you can provide more information about the crash.
 Always include the CrashID.

 Crash report API